CocoZDev/EventHub/README.md

 # Event Hub

-This group project is a location-based event search engine.
-It will also show users the local time, weather, event location map, and link to purchase tickets for users to easily plan and attend events of their interests.

-I was responsible for researching and implementing the event API and also assisted in the front end development.
+Event Hub is a mobile-friendly location-based event search engine web app.
+It uses Eventful API and Google APIs to autocomplete users' location input, display maps, and search events by category.

+My responsibilities are UI/UX Design and Development as well as Eventful API integration.

+# Technologies Used

-Technologies Used: Bootstrap, APIs, HTML, CSS, Javascript, jQuery, Moment.js, and Photoshop
+Bootstrap 3, Eventful API, Google APIs, HTML, CSS, Javascript, and jQuery.

-# API Used

-- Eventful API: to query event details based on search parameters
-- OpenWeatherMaps API: to display weather information
-- Google Maps API: for maps and directions
-- TimeZoneDB API: to display time

 # Live Demo

-This functional application can be accessed on Heroku at https://event-hub-api.herokuapp.com/.
+View this web app at https://event-hub-api.herokuapp.com/.

 # Team